DarkGhostHunter/Laralerts/README.md

 ];
 ```

-When you issue an alert, the alert will be rendered using the Renderer you have set.
+When you issue an alert, the alert will be rendered using your own custom renderer.

 ```php
 <?php